mdeloof/statig/README.md

 - `Handled`: The event has been handled.
 - `Transition`: Transition to another state.
-- `Super`: Defer the event to the next superstate.
+- `Super`: Defer the event to the parent superstate.

 ### Superstates